 The route pattern defines which trunk group will be used for the call and performs any necessary digit manipulation.
 Use the change route-pattern command to configure the parameters for the service provider trunk route pattern in the following manner.
-The example below shows the values used for route pattern 4 during the compliance test.
+The example below shows the values used for route pattern 5 during the compliance test.

 - Pattern Name: Enter a descriptive name. - Grp No: Enter the outbound trunk group for the SIP service provider.
-For the compliance test, trunk group 4 was connected to PAETEC. - FRL: Set the Facility Restriction Level (FRL) field to a level that allows access to this trunk for all users that require it.
-The value of 0 is the least restrictive level. - Pfx Mrk: The prefix mark (Pfx Mrk) is left blank.
-This will remove the prefix of one on any 1 + 10 digit dialed numbers and leave numbers of any other length unchanged.
-This will ensure 10 digits are sent to the service provider for North American Numbering Plan (NANP) numbers.
+For the compliance test, trunk group 5 was connected to MTS Allstream. - FRL: Set the Facility Restriction Level (FRL) field to a level that allows access to this trunk for all users that require it.
+The value of 0 is the least restrictive level. - Pfx Mrk: 1 The prefix mark (Pfx Mrk) of one will prefix any 10-digit number with a 1 and leave numbers of any other length unchanged.
+This will ensure 1 + 10 digits are sent to the service provider for North American Numbering Plan (NANP) numbers.